bcgov/family-law-act-app/RunningOnOpenShift.md

 The `openshift/nginx-runtime:latest` image that the angular-on-nginx build uses is not available to your local openshift cluster.

 To solve this problem an nginx-runtime build configuration has been included in the project.
-This build configuration will build an equivanent nginx-runtime image.
+This build configuration will build an equivalent nginx-runtime image.

 You will need to update `angular-on-nginx-build.local.param` to use the local version of the image, as follows;